LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 date: 2019-02-25 13:14:06 +0000

 ---
-## Agent is not getting audio notifications for incoming conversations.
+## Agent is not getting audio notifications for incoming conversations

 ### Cause: